 While it's more expensive than some, it does have the most beautiful templates of any web builder, and they're constantly updated to keep up with the latest web design practices.
 So if you want your site to look slick and professional, it's a worthwhile investment that could help you earn more money in the long run.

-Squarespace's interface is a little fiddly to use compared with some.
+When we reviewed it, we found Squarespace's interface is a little fiddly to use compared with some.
 However, the flipside of that is that there's more functionality if you dig around a little.
 You get virtually everything you'll ever need to showcase your videos, without having to install third-party apps or programs.
 (There are a few third-party extensions available, but these are mainly focused on ecommerce.)

 Weebly is similar to Wix, with one big difference.
 If you want to host a lot of videos on your site, you can get unlimited storage for just $18 per month.
 Note that video file uploads are limited to 1GB, but that's still a very generous deal.